List of Ambisonic hardware: Legacy hardware

 A popular and unfortunate misconception is that Ambisonic recordings can only be made with the SFM, and as a result there is a widespread, and erroneous, belief that Ambisonics can only be used to capture a live acoustic event (something that accounts for a tiny proportion of modern commercial recordings, the vast majority of which are built up in the studio and mixed from multitrack).
 This is not the case.
 In fact, Michael Gerzon's designs for Ambisonic panpots pre-date much of his work on soundfield microphone technology.
 Ambisonic panpots – which allow mono (for example) signals to be localised in B-Format space – were developed as early as the 1970s, and were incorporated into a special mixing console designed by Chris Daubney at the IBA (UK Independent Broadcasting Authority) and built by Alice Stancoil Ltd in the early 1980s for the IBA surround-sound test broadcasts.

 Ambisonic panpots, with differing degrees of sophistication, provide the fundamental additional studio tool required to create an Ambisonic mix, by making it possible to localise individual, conventionally recorded multi-track or multi-mic sources around a 360° stage analogous to the way conventional stereo panpots localise sounds across a front stage.
 However, unlike stereo panpots, which traditionally vary only the level between two channels, Ambisonic panning provides additional cues which eliminate conventional localisation accuracy problems.
 This is especially pertinent to surround, where our ability to localise level-only panned sources is severely limited to the sides and rear.

-Audio & Design's Ambisonic Mastering System.
-From top to bottom, the B-Format Converter, the UHJ Transcoder, the Ambisonic Decoder, and the Pan-Rotate unit.
+Audio & Design's Ambisonic Mastering Package.
+From top to bottom: The B-Format Converter, the UHJ Transcoder, the Ambisonic Decoder, and the Pan-Rotate unit.

 By the early 1980s, studio hardware existed for the creation of multitrack-sourced, Ambisonically mixed content, including the ability to incorporate SFM-derived sources (for example for room ambience) into a multichannel mix.
 This was thanks primarily to the efforts of Dr Geoffrey Barton (now of Trifield Productions) and the pro-audio manufacturers Audio & Design Recording, UK (now Audio & Design Reading Ltd).
 Barton designed a suite of outboard rack-mounted studio units that became known as the Ambisonic Mastering System.
 These units were patched into a conventional mixing console and allowed conventional multitrack recordings to be mixed Ambisonically.
 The system consisted of four units: